Education and Advice

 What you need:

-1. Updated Social Security Record (the DVM website recommends to wait at least 24-36 hours after visiting Social Security before coming to them.
+1. Updated Social Security Record (the DMV website recommends to wait at least 24-36 hours after visiting Social Security before coming to them.
 I wound up waiting longer than that because of appointment availability anyway.)

 2. Your current NC driver’s license or ID card